Aurornis 4 months ago

 But most people don't want to worry about key management at that level.
 Hell, I know exactly how everything works, and key management still scares me.
 The consequences of a mistake are huge.

-• evbogue a day ago
+• evbogue 4 months ago

 Yes, that key is screwed because it's lost, stolen, at the bottom of the river, etc. But this is when you generate a new key and store that pubkey at your PDS so the Appview can find and index your new posts from your new phone.
 It's the same thing that happens when I reinstall Debian on my Thinkpad and upload a new ed25519 pubkey to Github so I can push again.